 - "Share capital" is that portion of a corporation's equity obtained from issuing shares in return for cash or other consideration (see OBCA, s.
 23; and CBCA, s.
 25).

-- The articles of a corporation can permit an unlimited number of shares or can limit the number of shares that a corporation can have.
+- The number of shares of each class that a corporation may issue is unlimited unless a maximum number is specified in the articles (CBCA, s.6(1)(c); OBCA, s.5(1).
 The number of shares that a corporation can have is called its "authorized capital."
-"Issued capital" is that part of the authorized capital that has been issued to the shareholders (see OBCA, s.
+"Issued capital" is that part of the authorized capital that has been issued to the shareholders but has not been redeemed or purchased by the corporation (see OBCA, s.
 23; CBCA, s.
 25).

 Classes of shares